Email FacebookTwitterMenu burgerClose thin

 Share

-Why Invest In an S&P Index
+Why Invest In the S&P 500

-There are many different funds that track this particular index, with each taking a different view of how to invest in S&P shares.
-There are other index funds that track other indices, such as the Dow Jones Industrial Average (DJIA).
+There are many different funds that track this particular index, each taking a different view of how to invest in S&P 500 shares.
+There are also other index funds that track other indices, such as the Dow Jones Industrial Average (DJIA).
 But the broad array of companies in the S&P 500 are considered a microcosm of the U.S. economy.

-How to Invest In S&P 500 Funds
+How to Invest in S&P 500 Funds

 You can likely invest in an index fund like the S&P 500 via your financial advisor or broker, since nearly all of them offer some variation of this particular index.
-If you want to try on of these index funds on the cheap, S&P 500 ETFs are available through discount brokers who trade them commission-free.
+If you want to try these index funds on the cheap, S&P 500 ETFs are available through discount brokers who trade them commission-free.
 However, that may require a minimum investment.

 Advanced S&P 500 Index Funds